Michigan Marching Band

-The Michigan Marching Band (also known as the University of Michigan Marching Band or simply MMB) is the official marching band of the University of Michigan.
+The Michigan Marching Band (also known as the University of Michigan Marching Band or the MMB) is the official marching band of the University of Michigan.
 The band performs at all Michigan Wolverines football home games, select away games, and numerous concerts, pep rallies, and parades.
-As a student musical ensemble, the MMB evolved from the original Michigan Band of twenty-two players in 1896 to today's band of over 400 members.
+A student musical ensemble, the MMB evolved from the original Michigan Band of twenty-two players in 1896 to today's band of over 400 members.

 History

 Pre-1900

-Though there is evidence of one or more bands formed at the University of Michigan between 1844 and 1859, there no continuous link between those early groups and the organization of a 22-member university band by Harry dePont on November 13, 1896.
-From its start, the band received no financial support from the university.
+Though there is evidence of one or more bands formed at the University of Michigan between 1844 and 1859, there is no continuous link between those early groups and the organization of a 22-member university band by Harry dePont on November 13, 1896.
+At the start, the dePont-organized band received no financial support from the university.
 The band's first performance was for the Law School's observance of Washington's Birthday on February 22, 1897.
 University president James Burrill Angell granted dePont's request for rehearsal space in Room A of University Hall, and by 1898 the band was being referred to as the "University of Michigan Band" and performed at football games.

-1900 - 1929
+1900–1929

 The ensemble disbanded in early 1903, but reunited that fall.
 Eugene J. Fischer became the band's conductor with the start of the 1906 season.
 During Wilfred Wilson's subsequent tenure as director, membership in the band grew to nearly 100 musicians and the university allocated permanent space for the band's use in Morris Hall.
 Nicholas Falcone was appointed as conductor in 1927.
 The band became an adjunct part of the university in 1929.

-1930 - 1949
+1930–1949

-During the Michigan-Ohio State football game in 1932, the MMB first performed a "script Ohio".
+During the Michigan–Ohio State football game in 1932, the MMB first performed a "script Ohio" formation.
 That field formation was subsequently embellished by the Ohio State University Marching Band, which continues to perform a similar field routine today.
 The band performed at the Century of Progress exhibition in Chicago in October 1933.

-On August 26, 1935, while Bernard Hirsch was serving as Acting Conductor during Nicholas Falcone's medical leave due to hearing loss, the university offered Falcone's position to William D. Revelli who accepted.
+On August 26, 1935, while Bernard Hirsch was serving as Acting Conductor during Nicholas Falcone's medical leave due to hearing loss, the university offered Falcone's position to William D. Revelli, who accepted.
 By 1942, the band had been "voted 'All-American Band' by the nation's sportswriters" for two consecutive years.
 The band was able to continue performing during the years of World War II.
 The band's home was relocated to Harris Hall in 1946.